 The most nutritious and best quality lard is leaf lard, which is the fat around a pig’s kidneys.
 It is best to render lard once you have located a quality, pastured pig farmer in your local area.
 Lard contains high amounts of vitamin D when the pigs are allowed to be outside in the sunlight.
 Locating a pastured pig farmer, then, is of primary importance to make sure you render lard of high nutritional quality.

 The lard “cracklings” that are left over after rendering the lard can be placed on a cookie sheet in a warm oven overnight to dry out.
 They make a great snack alone or topping for salads!

 Lard: A Healthy Fat Used for Millenia

-Most people don’t realize that McDonald’s used beef tallow, which is very similar to lard, to fry it’s french fries until the sea change in the restaurant industry some 30 years ago in favor of partially hydrogenated fats caused the unfortunate switch to these very unhealthy Factory Fats!
+Most people don’t realize that McDonald’s used beef tallow, which is very similar to lard, to fry it’s french fries.
+This all changed about 30 years ago in favor of partially hydrogenated fats which caused the unfortunate switch to these very unhealthy Factory Fats!

 When I render lard, I freeze it in one quart containers for easy storage and convenient access for cooking.
 Animal fat imparts valuable nutrition and wonderful flavor to roast vegetables.
 The reason many kids won’t eat veggies is because they are so tasteless!
 Roasting organic vegetables in a bit if chicken fat makes them absolutely delicious.
 My kids frequently ask why the veggies in restaurants are so tasteless and why the ones cooked at home are so yummy.
 Now you know the secret that Traditional Cultures always practiced!